top of page

 Can Chameleons Eat Freeze-dried Mealworms

-Freeze-dried mealworms usually don’t have high protein and Freeze-dried mealworms can be found at most local pet stores or online stores like Amazon or CBReptiles.
+Freeze-dried mealworms usually don’t have high protein, and freeze-dried mealworms can be found at most local pet stores or online stores like Amazon or CBReptiles.

 How Many Mealworms To Feed A Chameleon